-Cash and cash equivalents consist of cash on hand, cashier's orders, demand deposits and highly liquid investments which are unrestricted as to withdrawal and use, and which have maturities of three months or less when purchased.
+Cash and cash equivalents consist of cash on hand, demand deposits and highly liquid investments which are unrestricted as to withdrawal and use, and which have maturities of three months or less when purchased.

 Cash and cash equivalents are placed with financial institutions with high-credit ratings and quality.